top of page

 threegraces_black thick.png

 I’ve long since felt that there’s strength in weakness.
 Over the past 6 or 7 years, I’ve been in and out of sex work, leading a civvy life and a smutty one in parallel.
 I began journaling about some of my experiences: some were funny, some were liberating, some were challenging and often not for the reasons people might project them to be.
 During this time I met Mr Andrews, who is effectively a John who didn’t pay, purely bad business on my part.
 I felt lightly exploited or at least confused at how I’d ended up giving out sexual favours, on weekdays, to married men for free.
 So, I began to tell him about my life.
 Almost every day I message him quite candidly about the ins and outs of escorting, of dating, of discos, and my day job.
-And in doing so, I’d go as far as to say we have become perverse pen pals.
+And in doing so, I’d go as far as to say we have become perverse pen-pals.

 -DMA cover 19 Sept - 6.jpg

-Written in swift, clear-eyed prose, Latham’s wry, insightful narrator is an erotic ethnographer who has managed to convince this late-born Boomer that if you can’t be honest, at least be true.
-An important distinction, one that harkens back to de Sade and returns to us generationally through writers like Colette, Anaïs Nin, Angela Carter and Tamara Faith Berger.
+"Written in swift, clear-eyed prose, Latham’s wry, insightful narrator is an erotic ethnographer who has managed to convince this late-born Boomer that if you can’t be honest, at least be true.
+An important distinction, one that harkens back to de Sade and returns to us generationally through writers like Colette, Anaïs Nin and Angela Carter.
 I would respectfully add Lotte Latham to that list.
 Dear Mr Andrews is a remarkable debut."

 Michael Turner